The law in Canada surrounding third party reproduction can be divided into two categories:

 In the words of Health Canada, “The legislation has three objectives: it prohibits human cloning and other unacceptable activities; it seeks to protect the health and safety of Canadians who use AHR procedures; and it ensures that AHR related research, which may help find treatments for infertility and diseases such as Parkinson's and Alzheimer's, takes place in a controlled environment.”

 Further details which will govern the interpretation of the AHRA will be set out in Regulations.
-Health Canada expects draft regulations governing the reimbursement of expenses to donors and/or surrogates to be available in 2008.
+Regulations are not yet available, even though Health Canada set 2008 as a target date for the draft regulations governing the reimbursement of expenses to donors and/or surrogates to be available.

 Provincial Law